 Lest the careless reader incorrectly believe I’m complaining about my personal circumstances, I am compelled to again point out the joy I’ve discovered, late in an examined life.
 My happiness is an emotional response to the supreme joy of finding my tribe, as well as my life’s purpose.
 There’s little doubt my deep and frequent thoughts of dying also contribute to my happiness.

 In summary, I’ll be acting a lot like the uncompensated retiree I am in my few remaining weeks.
-For example, I’ll be spending proportionally more time in the pool than I have in the past.
-I’ll be spending a lot more time dancing on the edge of extinction.
-You’ll accept this change in my behavior as a big deal when you realize that most people change approximately as frequently as England gets a new queen.
-In contrast to most people, I’ve made life-altering changes many times during the last decade.
+For example, I will be spending a lot more time dancing on the edge of extinction.
+You will accept this change in my behavior as a big deal when you realize that most people change approximately as frequently as England gets a new queen.
+In contrast to most people, I have made life-altering changes many times during the last decade.

 I’ll be making some memories and documenting them on Instagram.
 Folks interested in my personal response to my professional work can follow those adventures here.